 The aim of the Scheme is to support low-income and high-poverty countries.
 In October 2016, 32 low- and middle-income countries across Africa, Asia, the Caribbean and the Pacific hosted ODI Fellows.
-You can find the full list in our booklet or on our interactive map.
+You can find the full list in our booklet or on our map.

 We are always keen to consider incorporating new countries into the Scheme.
 New country governments wishing to participate must make a formal request to ODI.
 We then follow up with a detailed scoping visit to ensure conditions are suitable for hosting ODI Fellows.